Planning permission

 More information about specific requirements for habitat regulation and ecology issues, such as water neutrality and nutrient neutrality can be found in under Trees, biodiversity and ecology.

-Specific advice about design, including sustainability, and heritage matters can be found under design and heritage.
+Advice about design, including sustainability, and heritage matters (including archaeology) can be found under design and heritage.

 Contact Planning Services